B7CSTour/LongProject1/README.md

 - Manav - Student Resources Section - <Enter FileName Here>
   + [Enter Longer Description of Artifact of Work]
   + Changes from cs.umb.edu: student_resources.html
-- John - Facilities & Locations Update - <Enter FileName Here>
+- John - Facilities & Locations Update - Facilities.html
-  + [Enter Longer Description of Artifact of Work]
+  + Responsible for giving the locations of the CS department on campus and where on the map that they are located.
+Specifically, adding where all the CS buildings are located within McCormack, including the administation office, space for professors, and the locations of the lab facilities.
-  + Changes from cs.umb.edu:
+  + Changes from cs.umb.edu: Included a picture of McCormack hall on the website with the location of each building circled in red.
+Also different from the website was placing the location of the main office and the labs in one section of the website instead of differing sections.
 - Krishna - Media & Video Tour - <Enter FileName Here>
   + [Enter Longer Description of Artifact of Work]
   + Changes from cs.umb.edu: